deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

     type=Linux
 ```

-Some field are auto-generated.
+Some fields are auto-generated.
 So let's just configure the network, the OS Image and the nodes.

 ## Network configuration